 What if I have been denied for housing?

 If you have been denied for housing, you will have received a letter from our office stating the reason for denial.
 You will be given an opportunity to appeal the denial decision.
 The letter will give you a deadline to request an appeal.
-You must call or email our office to request an appeal within the deadline given.
 The appeal process consists of an in person meeting where you are given the opportunity to explain the circumstances that led to the denial.
 A decision is then made to uphold or overturn your denial based on the information you provide.